nestybox/sysbox/docs/design.md

 ## uid/gid mappings

-* The system container's spec must have uid/gid mappings.
+* If the container spec specifies uid/gid mapping, sysvisor honors it

-* The uid mappings must map a range >= 65536, an map system container uid 0->(rangeSize-1) to a suitable range of host uids (i.e., one of those found in /etc/subuid).
-The same applies to gid mappings.
+  - sysvisor does not record the mapping in this case

+  - sysvisor requires that the mapping be for a range of >= 64K uid/gids per container.

     - This is necessary to support running most Linux distros inside a system container (e.g., Debian uses uid 65534 as "nobody").

-* Note: Sysvisor does not require that system container instances have non-overlapping uid/gid ranges.
-It's up to the higher layer to allocate these ranges.
-If strong isolation is required between system container instances, the higher layer should allocate non-overlapping ranges and configure the ownership of the container's rootfs associated with each instance accordingly.

-* Note: Sysvisor does not require that the container's rootfs uid/gid owner match the host uid/gid in the spec.
-If these don't match, some files will show up as "nobody:nogroup" inside the system container.
+    - Note: docker userns-remap satisfies this.

+  - sysvisor does not require that the mappings between containers be non-overlapping in this case; sysvisor honors the given map, regardless of whether it overlaps with other containers.

+    - It's up to the higher layer to provide non-overlapping uid mappings between containers for strong container->container isolation.

+* Otherwise, sysvisor generates the uid/gid mapping

+  - the mapping is generated from the subuid/subgid range for user "sysvisor"

+  - each sys container is given an exclusive portion of the subuid/gid range (for strong isolation)

+  - if the subuid/gid range is exhausted, action is determined by subuid/gid range exhaust policy setting.

+  - sysvisor allocations are always for 64K uid/gids

+### subuid/gid range exhaust policy

+This setting dictates how sysvisor reacts to subuid/gid range exhaustion when uid/gid auto allocation is enabled.

+- Re-use: re-use uid/gid mappings; this may cause multiple sys containers to map to the same subuid/gid range on the host, reducing isolation.

+- No-Reuse: do not launch sys container.

+Note: currently the setting is hardwired to "Reuse" in sysvisor-mgr.

 ## Namespaces